Photo Essay: Tony Evers sworn in as 46th governor of Wisconsin

 Also sworn in were Democratic Lt.
 Gov. Mandela Barnes, Attorney General Josh Kaul, State Treasurer Sarah Godlewski and Secretary of State Doug La Follette

 Tony Evers gives two thumbs up after being sworn in as Wisconsin’s 46th governor during a ceremony at the Wisconsin State Capitol on Jan 7, 2019.
 Also sworn in were Lt.
 Gov. Mandela Barnes, Attorney General Josh Kaul, State Treasurer Sarah Godlewski and Secretary of State Doug La Follette, all Democrats.
-Coburn Dukehart / Wisconsin Center for Investigative Journalism
+Credit: Coburn Dukehart / Wisconsin Center for Investigative Journalism

-Wisconsin Watch is the news outlet of the nonpartisan, nonprofit Wisconsin Center for Investigative Journalism.
+Wisconsin Watch is a nonpartisan, nonprofit investigative news outlet.
 We increase the quality and quantity of investigative reporting in Wisconsin, while training current and future investigative journalists.
 Our work fosters an informed citizenry and strengthens democracy.

 We are a 501(c)(3) charitable organization operated by a professional staff under the guidance of a nationally noted board of directors.
-We currently have reporters based in Madison, Milwaukee, and Oshkosh, and have other members of our robust editorial and business teams located across the state.
+Our legal name is Wisconsin Center for Investigative Journalism (WCIJ Inc.).

 Wisconsin Watch is a member of the Trust Project, a global network of news organizations that has developed transparency standards to help news readers assess the quality and credibility of journalism.
 Learn more about how we incorporate the Trust Indicators on our site.

-Wisconsin Watch is also a member The Global Investigative Journalism Network, an international network of nonprofit organizations founded to support, promote and produce investigative journalism.
+Wisconsin Watch is a member of The Global Investigative Journalism Network, an international network of nonprofit organizations founded to support, promote and produce investigative journalism.

 On Jan.
 7, 2019, Tony Evers, a Democrat, was sworn in as Wisconsin’s 46th governor at the Wisconsin State Capitol.
 The stately building, in recent years often the scene of chanting and protests, was filled with choirs, string ensembles and the bombastic music of the 132nd Army National Guard Band.
 Giant American flags adorned the rotunda, as dignitaries, legislators and members of the public filled the halls to celebrate the new governor, the former superintendent of public schools for Wisconsin.
 In attendance were members of the Wisconsin Supreme Court, as well as five former governors.
 Evers defeated Republican Gov. Scott Walker, who was running for a third, four-year term.